1755 Lisbon earthquake: Relief and reconstruction efforts

 In less than a year, the city was cleared of debris.
 Keen to have a new and perfectly ordered city, the king commissioned the construction of big squares, rectilinear, large avenues and widened streets – the new mottos of Lisbon.

 The Pombaline buildings are among the earliest seismically protected constructions in Europe.
 Small wooden models were built for testing, and earthquakes were simulated by marching troops around them.
 Lisbon's "new" Lower Town, known today as the Pombaline Lower Town (Baixa Pombalina), is one of the city's famed attractions.
 Sections of other Portuguese cities, such as the Vila Real de Santo António in Algarve, were also rebuilt along Pombaline principles.

 The Casa Pia, a Portuguese institution founded by Maria I (known as A Pia, "Maria the Pious"), and organized by Police Intendant Pina Manique in 1780, was founded following the social disarray of the 1755 Lisbon earthquake.
 The purpose of the institution was to provide shelter and schooling to children in need.

 Effect on society, economy, and philosophy

 The earthquake had wide-ranging effects on the lives of the populace and intelligentsia.
 The earthquake had struck on an important religious holiday and had destroyed almost every important church in the city, causing anxiety and confusion amongst the citizens of a staunch and devout Roman Catholic country.
-Theologians and philosophers focused and speculated on the religious cause and message, seeing the earthquake as a manifestation of divine judgment.
+Theologians and philosophers focused on and speculated about the religious cause and message, seeing the earthquake as a manifestation of divine judgment.

 Economy

-A 2009 study estimated that the earthquake cost between 32 and 48 per cent of Portugal's GDP.
+A 2009 study estimated that the earthquake cost between 32-48% of Portugal's GDP.
 Also, "in spite of strict controls, prices and wages remained volatile in the years after the tragedy.
 The recovery from the earthquake also led to a rise in the wage premium of construction workers.
 More significantly, the earthquake became an opportunity to reform the economy and to reduce the economic semi-dependency vis-à-vis Britain."